SiliconLabs/third_party_hw_drivers_extension/app/documentation/example/sparkfun_environmental_bme280_ccs811/README.md

 - Make sure that the **Third-party Drivers Extensions** is installed.
 To install the extension, follow [this documentation](https://github.com/SiliconLabs/third_party_hw_drivers_extension/blob/master/README.md).

 - **Third-party Drivers Extensions** must be enabled for the project to install "BME280 - Atmospheric Sensor (Sparkfun)" or "CCS811 - Air Quality Sensor (Sparkfun)" component.
-Selecting this component will also include the "I2CSPM" component with default configurated instance: qwiic.

 ## How It Works ##